 You know that feeling – like as if you are at a major intersection of a city and suddenly the power goes and all the traffic lights go out... and it becomes mayhem.
 Vehicles are trying to turn left, right, go straight on...
 “Is that one going to let me go?
 Yes?
 No?
 Whoops!!”
 The system quickly grinds to a halt and the backlog just manifests in what feels like seconds.
 Then add the pedestrians trying to navigate this highly intense situation where once there was order... oh boy, I feel like I need a break out of this situation already!

 But how can both the character examples reflect both sides?

 To look as though you are in control... can either be because you truly are or that you are giving that perception in order to try and fool others, or indeed yourself (If I pretend, then it will truly become so).
 Sorry, that doesn’t cut the mustard with me.
 If you are pretending, you are pretending.
 Period.
 Actively doing is much better than pretending.

 And to look messy and unorganised, well, that is either because you put more effort into actively “doing” than what you look like you’re doing, or it might be because you are being honest in showing outwardly that you do need some help.

 Oh, and it isn’t that black and white either.
 There is a whole raft of shades of grey in the middle!

-The very first thing that I say to my clients is that you are doing just fine where you are at.
-You are doing the best that you can and that is all that can be asked of you.
+The very first thing that I say to my clients is that they are doing just fine where they are at.
+Like them, you are doing the best that you can and that is all that can be asked of you.
 Until you can accept exactly where you are at, at this precise time, then you will never be able to move on in a more constructive and positive manner.
 And that can be really hard to do by yourself.

 Change – as we have all experienced on a grand scale – is disruptive.
 How disruptive and for how long depends on your coping capabilities (and believe me even the strongest have been sorely tested).
 Feeling in control, or not, is largely affected by change.
 Yet change is the only thing that is consistent.